Kit Harington Returns Home to London Following Treatment Center Stay

 Kit Harington is back to living life as usual in London.

 The Game of Thrones star was spotted in the English city on Monday, where he looks healthier than ever.
 He braved the summer heat in a pair of jeans and a blue t-shirt.
+According to a source, the Game of Thrones star left the treatment center about a week ago and is back home in London.

+"He's feeling a bit better and forging ahead.
+It was a positive experience for him to get away and be able to recharge without the day to day stressors and outside influences," the source shares.
+"He got some clarity and is feeling hopeful."

+The source adds that during his time at the wellness center "he learned a lot about himself and is very focused on feeling better."

 It's been just weeks since it was revealed that Kit had checked into a treatment center to get some much-needed R&R following the conclusion of Game of Thrones.
 At the time, his rep confirmed, "Kit has decided to utilize this break in his schedule as an opportunity to spend some time at a wellness retreat to work on some personal issues."